Butterfly: Behaviour

 Butterflies use their antennae to sense the air for wind and scents.
 The antennae come in various shapes and colours; the hesperiids have a pointed angle or hook to the antennae, while most other families show knobbed antennae.
 The antennae are richly covered with sensory organs known as sensillae.
 A butterfly's sense of taste is coordinated by chemoreceptors on the tarsi, or feet, which work only on contact, and are used to determine whether an egg-laying insect's offspring will be able to feed on a leaf before eggs are laid on it.
-Many butterflies use chemical signals, pheromones; some have specialized scent scales (androconia) or other structures (coremata or "hair pencils" in the Danaidae).
+Many butterflies use chemical signals, pheromones; some have specialised scent scales (androconia) or other structures (coremata or "hair pencils" in the Danaidae).
 Vision is well developed in butterflies and most species are sensitive to the ultraviolet spectrum.
 Many species show sexual dimorphism in the patterns of UV reflective patches.
 Colour vision may be widespread but has been demonstrated in only a few species.
 Some butterflies have organs of hearing and some species make stridulatory and clicking sounds.

 Many species of butterfly maintain territories and actively chase other species or individuals that may stray into them.
 Some species will bask or perch on chosen perches.
 The flight styles of butterflies are often characteristic and some species have courtship flight displays.
 Butterflies can only fly when their temperature is above 27 °C; when it is cool, they can position themselves to expose the underside of the wings to the sunlight to heat themselves up.
 If their body temperature reaches 40 °C, they can orientate themselves with the folded wings edgewise to the sun.
 Basking is an activity which is more common in the cooler hours of the morning.
 Some species have evolved dark wingbases to help in gathering more heat and this is especially evident in alpine forms.